 Time to freshen up your apartment decor?
 Got a village house crying out for some tables and chairs?
 Luckily for you, there are many choices in Hong Kong for fabulous furniture to outfit your home.
-And even luckier for you, we’ve done all the research, with homeware stores for all budgets, so all you have to do is pick, purchase and enjoy lounging on that new couch.
+And, we’ve done all the research, with homeware stores for all budgets, so all you have to do is pick, purchase and enjoy lounging on that new couch.

 Known for its solid, eco-wood furniture, TREE helps you feel good about furnishing your home as they deal in sustainable products.
 From reclaimed, recycled teak to contemporary pieces made from sustainably-sourced oak and walnut, the wooden tables, chairs, shelves and home accessories are stylish and unique.
 They have items for all rooms of the home, including sofas and armchairs, and even attractive bathroom accessories made from marble and stone, which deal very well with Hong Kong’s humid climate.